 Pro Regex replace in selection, active tab, or all tabs

-Use regular expressions to quickly modify text across multiple files.
+In Notepad++, the user can utilise regular expressions to quickly modify text across multiple files.

 Pro Split screen

-Open and edit files in multiple screens within the editor window.
+The user can open and edit files in multiple screens within the editor window.

 Con Outdated UI